Inbibo/adonisfx_docs/docs/installation.md

 3. Append the path to the destination folder to the `MAYA_MODULE_PATH` environment variable.
 Check the next sections for more information.
 4. Launch Maya and load AdonisFX from Windows > Settings/Preferences > Plug-in Manager.

 When Maya starts up, it evaluates all paths pointed by the `MAYA_MODULE_PATH` environment variable to search and load modules like AdonisFX.
 In order to allow Maya to find AdonisFX, that environment variable has to include the path where the `AdonisFX.mod` file is located.

-AdonisFX is distributed for Maya 2022, 2023 and 2024.
-If you have multiple Maya versions installed, make sure to [download](https://inbibo.co.uk/adonisfx/downloads) the right AdonisFX build and configure the environment to point to the right AdonisFX version.
-Remind that multiple versions of AdonisFX can be installed, but only one can be loaded at a time.

-### Configure Environment

 There are two different methods of configuring this variable:

 - **Method 1**: setting the value in the `Maya.env` config file.
 - **Method 2**: setting the value in the system to be permanent.

 In the following sections we explain these two methods for Windows and Linux.

+> [!NOTE]
+> AdonisFX is distributed for Maya 2022, 2023 and 2024.
+If you have multiple Maya versions installed, make sure to [download](https://inbibo.co.uk/adonisfx/downloads) the right AdonisFX build and configure the environment to point to the right AdonisFX version.
+Remind that multiple versions of AdonisFX can be installed, but only one can be loaded at a time.

+### Windows

-#### Method 1 on Windows
+#### Method 1: Configure Maya.env

 1. The default location of `Maya.env` file is `drive:/Users/username/Documents/maya/%MAYA_VERSION%`.